Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

 1. Create a new branch on your fork
 2. Make the changes
-3. If you like the changes and think the main Red project could use it:
+3. If you like the changes and think the main Blue project could use it:
     * Run tests with `tox` to ensure your code is up to scratch
     * Create a Pull Request on GitHub with your changes
       - If you are contributing a behavior change, please keep in mind that behavior changes